hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-Once more, you can play with your own examples and build up intuition with the [polygon applet](https://hapax.github.io/assets/polygon1/).
+Once more, you can play with your own examples and build up intuition using the [polygon applet](https://hapax.github.io/assets/polygon1/).
-To see how it's used, suppose you are interested in $d = 12, s = 5$.
+Suppose you are interested in $d = 12, s = 5$.
-First, we can see what it normally looks like:
+Without factorizing, it looks like:

 <figure>
     <div style="text-align:center"><img src